lvgarcia116/Credit_Risk_Analysis/README.md

 ## Summary
 This analysis used different types of sampling to determine which model is the best at predicting high risk loans.
-The first four models do not have a good accuracy score as the last two models where as the last two have high accuracy and recall.
+The first four models do not have a good accuracy score as the last two models whereas the last two have high accuracy and recall.
 I recommend using the Balanced Random Forest Classifier and/or Easy Ensemble AdaBoost Classifier as these models provide a good balance of accuracy and recall/sensitivity.